microsoft/verona/docs/motivation.md

     static Number f(ToStringNumber n1, ToStringNumber n2) { ... }
 }
 ```
+Furthermore we would have to change the definition of every class that we want
+to implement this new trait.

 In Verona, a trait with multiple methods can be further simplified by breaking
 up each method into what we call an "atomic" trait and combining them with a